-Digital modeling amplifiers have come a long way since the early days, when they were known for over promising and under delivering.
+Digital modeling combo guitar amps have come a long way since the early days, when they were known for over-promising and under-delivering.
 The tones that they create today are very usable for live and recording purposes.
 Two advantages of digital amplifiers are their affordability and their ability to be quite compact.
 Modern technology has also helped by creating full range speaker systems that deliver a room-filling stereo sound from a very small package.

-So, now we’ll take a look at a few of the best of the small and inexpensive digital modeling amplifiers.
-These amps should all be great for beginners because they won’t require too much of an up-front investment, but they will produce tones that inspire more practice.
+So, now we’ll take a look at a few of the best of the small and inexpensive digital modeling combo guitar amps.
+They should all be great for beginners because they won’t require too much of an up-front investment, but they will produce tones that inspire more practice.
 They’ll be helpful for people who don’t need too much power but also don’t want to compromise on tone.

 The combo amp is pretty standard equipment for guitarists of every music genre and skill level.
-Their compact and rugged design, and often reasonable purchase price are sure to keep the combo amps going strong well into the future.
-In this post we will concentrate on combo amps made to play rock and heavy rock.
-Of course we want the clean sounds to be clear and lush, but the gain, crunch, and distortion are going to be very important elements to this discussion because of their emphasis in this style of music.
+Their compact and rugged design, and often reasonable purchase price, are sure to keep the combo amps going strong well into the future.
+So, what’s the best Rock guitar combo amplifier?
+Well, in this post, we’ll concentrate on combo amps that were designed to play Rock and Heavy Rock.
+Of course, we want the clean sounds to be clear and lush, but the gain, crunch, and distortion are going to be very important elements to this discussion, because of their emphasis in this style of music.

-Continue reading “What is the Best Guitar Combo Amplifier for Rock?”
+Continue reading “What is the Best Rock Guitar Combo Amplifier?”